Skip to content ↓

 • Principles of Restorative Justice.
 As part of our behaviour policy, adults work with children to discuss the consequences of inappropriate behaviour choices and help them understand how they can make amends.

 • PSHEE.
 Many of our PSHEE units of work contribute to children's moral development.
 For example, children learn about the impact of their actions on others and gain an understanding of the behaviour society expects of them.
-In addition, our weekly Discussion Times also offer children the opportunity to discuss issues, justify opinions, reflect on their own responsibilities and listen and respond to the viewpoints of others.
+These lessons also offer children the opportunity to discuss issues, justify opinions, reflect on their own responsibilities and listen and respond to the viewpoints of others.
 You can read more about our PSHEE curriculum here.

 • Assemblies.
 Our programme of assemblies offers regular opportunities for children to reflect on moral issues.
 This includes regular discussions about different types of discrimination and what we can all do to address it, playground safety and anti-bullying.